microsoft/WinObjC-Samples/Scenarios/Radial Control/README.md

     NSMutableArray* menuItems = menu.items;

     // Create a new menu item
-    WUIRadialControllerMenuItem* newMenuItem = [WUIRadialControllerMenuItem createFromKnownIcon:@"Custom Tool" value:WUIRadialControllerMenuKnownIconRuler];
+    // To use your own custom icon for the menu item, use the createFromIcon method instead WUIRadialControllerMenuItem* newMenuItem = [WUIRadialControllerMenuItem createFromKnownIcon:@"Custom Tool" value:WUIRadialControllerMenuKnownIconRuler];

     // Add a new menu item